journeyman-cc/smeagol/resources/public/content/Developing Smeagol.md

 You can run the jar file with:

     java -jar smeagol-VERSION-standalone.jar

+**NOTE** that there are still problems with deploying a jar file: although I do intend to support this, it does not yet work.
+Outstanding problems are the password file and the internationalisation files.
+The password file must certainly be outside the jar file, but it seems to me the internationalisation files should not need to be.

 Alternatively, if you want to deploy to a servlet container (which I would strongly recommend), the simplest thing is to run: